XiaoYu-Wu12138/WW2-Comics/README.md

 ## Updates

+The code below is run on google colab.

 * 6/2023: Updated [Method2-MDETR model (in comics and standard settings)](MDETR.ipynb)

 * 6/2023: Updated [Entity Pairs Ranking and CLIP in naturalistic/standard settings](Method_Nat_Evaluation.ipynb) where the images are retrieved from the test set in the [Flickr30k dataset](https://github.com/BryanPlummer/flickr30k_entities)